- Mentioned below are some conditions which increase life insurance premium:

 “Smokers” are those who consume nicotine or tobacco in different forms.
 It can be either smoking a cigarette or chewing nicotine gums.
 If you end up selecting questions like ” have you consumed tobacco in the past x years?” then you will consider as a smoker irrespective of whether you are frequent or an occasional one.
 Further, the premium charged will be a lot higher for a smoker than compared to a non-smoker.

-Plans like Bharati AXA has an offer premium for a smoker of Rs 5,328 and for non-smoker of Rs 3,077.
+Plans like Bharati AXA have an offer premium for a smoker of Rs 5,328 and a non-smoker of Rs 3,077.
 Correspondingly Max Life Insurance also provides Rs 7,752 for a smoker and Rs 5,130 for a non- smoker.
 The plans will apply to people with drinking habits too.

 Furthermore, one should not lie about these habits to the company.
-This will result in a losing the claim altogether.
-It is always advisable to pay a higher premium, avail the benefits and stay secure and protected.
+This will result in losing the claim altogether.
+It is always advisable to pay a higher premium, avail the benefits, and stay secure and protected.

 2. Occupational Risks and Hobbies

-If you are interested in hobbies like scuba diving, boxing and skydiving that involves high-risk factors then, you might end up in paying a high premium or no insurance coverage irrespective of how healthy you are.
-As the company consider them a high- risk investment.
+If you are interested in hobbies like scuba diving, boxing, and skydiving that involve high-risk factors then, you might end up paying a high premium or no insurance coverage irrespective of how healthy you are.
+As the company considers them a high-risk investment.

-If you are doing some occupation like aircraft pilot, truck driver, electric line supplier, farmer, etc that has high occupational risk or hazard then an insurance company will also hesitate to provide life insurance policy.
-Higher the risk, the higher will be premium.
+If you are doing some occupations like aircraft pilot, truck driver, electric line supplier, farmer, etc that has high occupational risk or hazard then an insurance company will also hesitate to provide a life insurance policy.
+The higher the risk, the higher will be premium.
 Insurance companies have a list of occupations and risk associated with them, and their premium rates accordingly.

-Engaging in dangerous job and hobbies will amount in either high life insurance premium or no coverage.
+Engaging in dangerous jobs and hobbies will amount to either high life insurance premium or no coverage.